Azure/azure-powershell/documentation/preview/AzureProfiles.md

 Select-AzProfile -name 'hybrid-2019-03-01'
 ```

-Only the following names four profiles are supported in the current preview:
+Only the following profiles are supported in the current preview:

 ```PowerShell
 hybrid-2019-03-01